evemarco/goesi/esi/docs/MarketApi.md

 # **GetCharactersCharacterIdOrders**
 > []GetCharactersCharacterIdOrders200Ok GetCharactersCharacterIdOrders(ctx, characterId, optional)
-List orders from a character
+List open orders from a character

-List market orders placed by a character  ---  This route is cached for up to 3600 seconds
+List open market orders placed by a character  ---  This route is cached for up to 1200 seconds

 ### Required Parameters